ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 -  `Meta coin
    standard <https://github.com/ethereum/wiki/wiki/Standardized_Contract_APIs>`__
-   is a proposed standardization of function names for coin and token contracts, to allow them to be automatically added to other ethereum contract that utilizes trading, like exchanges or escrow.
+   is a proposed standardization of function names for coin and token contracts, to allow them to be automatically added to other Ethereum contract that utilizes trading, like exchanges or escrow.

 -  `Formal